IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.Full.md

 ## Baptism and Anointing

-* At Jesus’ baptism, Father/Son/Spirit are all present (Lk 3:21–22)
+* At Jesus’ baptism, Father/Son/Spirit are all present (Luke 3:21–22)
   * Spirit descends upon the Son
   * Public inauguration and empowering for ministry